RandBY/Hello-world/README.md

 # Hello-world

-Hello, I'm currently enrolled in SPI at UoA and I'm exploring Github.
+Hello, I'm currently enrolled in SPI at UoA and I'm exploring.

+Hey This is Afraa!